yas-sim/openvino-wrapper/README.md

 readModel(xmlFile, binFile, device='CPU', numRequest=4)
 ~~~
 - *Description*
  - This function reads an OpenVINO IR model data.
-User does not need to use this function when you have read the model data in the constructor.
+User does not need to use this function when you have read the model data in the constructor (`ieWrapper()`).
 - *Input*
  - `xmlFile`: Path to an OpenVINO IR format deep-learning model topology file (.xml).
  - `binFile`: Path to an OpenVINO IR format deep-learning model weight file (.xml).
  - `device`: Device to run inference.
 E.g. `CPU`, `GPU`, `MYRIAD`, `HDDL`, `HETERO:FPGA,CPU`.
 Please refer to the official OpenVINO document for details.
  - `numRequest`: Maximum number of simultaneous inferencing.
-If you specify 4, you can run 4 inferencing task on this device at a time.
+If you specify 4, you can run 4 inferencing task on the device at a time.
 - *Return*
  - None